 Digestive Problems literally hold the key to one having a great day, to having the worst day ever!
 It doesn’t matter how great everything is going at work; a single signal from the tummy can turn our entire great-going day, sour.
 The digestive problems – Gastrointestinal issues – are dependant on what we eat.

 Many Gastroenterologists believe that one of the many problems that arise due to an upset digestive system is weight gain.
 Therefore, keeping your stomach problem-free is the key here.

 What are the Digestive Problems that lead to weight gain?

 1. Acid Reflux Disease

 Known as Gastroesophageal Reflux Disease (GERD), a burning sensation is felt inside the stomach and lower chest, where it seems to be rising.

 Many have come up with the solution to eating every time this painful burning occurs.
-Yes, eating does reduce the burning sensation but once you’re done eating and the stomach starts digesting, the burning sensation relapses.
+Yes, eating does reduce the burning sensation, but once you’re done eating, and the stomach starts digesting, the burning sensation relapses.
 This time, it brings bloat, nausea and hiccups.
 So overeating, in this case, won’t help, especially if you’re planning to shed some pounds.

 Ulcers are sores that form along the lining of the stomach or small intestine.
 Ulcers are a result of excessive acid production and similar to GERD; eating food may improve the painful sensation in the lower stomach.
 However, overeating in this matter too will lead to bloat and eventual weight gain.

 When your body can’t flush the excess, it feels heavy and bloated.
 A lot of people assume that constipation leads to weight-gain; that is not true.
 But, getting constipated now and then, might lead your weight to go up, because that is a sign of a slow metabolism.

 4. Overgrown Bacteria